-- The Group Legal Department advises and assists the operational departments and subsidiaries on major legal questions. - The Group Tax Department advises and assists the operational departments and subsidiaries on major tax issues. - The Group Financial Control Department is in charge of implementing and ensuring compliance with the procedures for reporting and preparing the consolidated financial statements. - The Group Human Resources Department advises on and ensures compliance of internal practices with labor laws and regulations. - The Group Security and Risk Prevention Department conducts specific risk analyses and proposes action plans on security, safety and the environment.
+- The Group Legal Department advises and assists the operational departments and subsidiaries on major legal questions. - The Group Tax Department advises and assists the operational departments and subsidiaries on major tax issues. - The Group Financial Control Department is in charge of implementing and ensuring compliance with the procedures for reporting and preparing the consolidated financial statements. - The Group Human Resources Department advises on and ensures compliance of internal practices with labor laws and regulations. - The Group Security Department and the Group Architecture, Design and Maintenance Department conduct specific risk analyses and propose action plans for security and safety. - The CSR Department advises operational departments and subsidiaries and helps them with the actions to be implemented in order to comply with societal and environmental responsibilities.